anet-be/lua-yottadb/docs/lua-yottadb-ydbdocs.rst

 * ``subsarray``:
   (*optional*)
-  list of subscripts or table {subscripts}
+  list of subscripts or table subscripts

 :Returns:
-    key object of the specified node with metatable yottadb._key
+    key object of the specified node with metatable ``yottadb._key``